gabrielmoris/t3-react-advanced/README.md

 # Thhings I learned

 - Use `git add -p` to see the changes and select which ones to add
+- By default Next caches the website , to force updating the component I use `export const dynamic = "force-dynamic";`

 # Create T3 App